Bag of Tricks for Adversarial Training: Abstract

 \section{Abstract}

 Adversarial training (AT) is one of the most effective strategies for promoting model robustness.
 However, recent benchmarks show that most of the proposed improvements on AT are less effective than simply early stopping the training procedure.
 This counter-intuitive fact motivates us to investigate the implementation details of tens of AT methods.
-Surprisingly, we find that the basic training settings (e.g., weight decay, learning rate schedule, etc.) used in these methods are highly inconsistent, which could largely affect the model performance as shown in our experiments.
+Surprisingly, we find that the basic settings (e.g., weight decay, training schedule, etc.) used in these methods are highly inconsistent.
+In this work, we provide comprehensive evaluations on CIFAR-10, focusing on the effects of \emph{mostly overlooked} training tricks and hyperparameters for adversarially trained models.
+Our empirical observations suggest that adversarial robustness is much more sensitive to some basic training settings than we thought.
 For example, a slightly different value of weight decay can reduce the model robust accuracy by more than $7\%$, which is probable to override the potential promotion induced by the proposed methods.
-In this work, we provide comprehensive evaluations on the effects of basic training tricks and hyperparameter settings for adversarially trained models.
-We provide a reasonable baseline setting and re-implement previous defenses to achieve new state-of-the-art results\footnote{Code is available at \url{https://github.com/P2333/Bag-of-Tricks-for-AT}}.
+We conclude a baseline training setting and re-implement previous defenses to achieve new state-of-the-art results\footnote{Code is available at \textbf{\url{https://github.com/P2333/Bag-of-Tricks-for-AT}}}.
+These facts also appeal to more concerns on the overlooked confounders when benchmarking defenses.